-Periodontists can also help with connective tissue or gingival grafts.
+Periodontists in Westchester NY can also help with connective tissue or gingival grafts.
 The procedure strengthens tooth sockets and covers gum exposure.

 Dental extractions can impact the entirety of the periodontal arch.
 This is why your periodontist in Westchester might need to help.